 8m2 x 12.5 mm/min = 100 Litres/min

-This would be the minimum flow rate required for the sprinkler head to proved the correct Design Density.
-The specific design density to be used for design purposes is determined by reference to the occupancy fire hazard of the building once this is known the applicable design standard such as EN 12845 or NFPA 13 will have tables of occupancies from which you can find the required design density.
+This would be the minimum flow rate required for the sprinkler head to prove the correct Design Density.
+The specific design density to be used for design purposes is determined by reference to the occupancy fire hazard of the building once this is known the applicable design standard such as EN 12845, BS 9251 or NFPA 13 will have tables of occupancies from which you can find the required design density.

-We hope you have found this short introduction to water design density to be informative and that it will help you understated one of the fundamental concepts of sprinkler system design.
+We hope you have found this short introduction to water design density to be informative and that it will help you understand one of the fundamental concepts of sprinkler system design.

 The litre is the SI derived unit for volume which is the volume of a cube with 10 cm sides and has the symbol L or l.
 A decimeter (dm3) is 1,000 cubic centimetre(cm3) or 1/1000 of a cubic metre.